sedol1339/files/papers.md

 Bengio, S., Vinyals, O., Jaitly, N., & Shazeer, N. (2015).
 Scheduled Sampling for Sequence Prediction with Recurrent Neural Networks. arXiv, 1506.03099.
 Retrieved from https://arxiv.org/abs/1506.03099v3

     - In seq2seq models, during inference, true previous target tokens are unavailable, and are thus replaced by tokens generated by the model itself, yielding a discrepancy between how the model is used at training and inference.
+If a wrong decision is taken at time t−1, the model can be in a part of the state space that is very different from those visited from the training distribution and for which it doesn’t know what to do.
+Worse, it can easily lead to cumulative bad decisions - a classic problem in sequential Gibbs sampling type approaches to sampling, where future samples can have no influence on the past.
-So, mistakes made early in the sequence generation process are fed as input to the model and can be quickly amplified because the model might be in a part of the state space it has never seen at training time.
+	- So, mistakes made early in the sequence generation process are fed as input to the model and can be quickly amplified.
+	- We propose to flip a coin and use the true previous token with probability E, or an estimate coming from the model itself with probability (1-E).
+The estimate of the model can be obtained by sampling or argmax.
+	- Intuitively, at the beginning of training, sampling from the model would yield a random token since the model is not well trained, which could lead to very slow convergence.
-	- We propose a curriculum learning approach to gently bridge the gap between training and inference for sequence prediction tasks using RNN.
-We gradually force the model to deal with its own mistakes.
+	- We propose Scheduled Sampling: a curriculum learning approach to gradually force the model to deal with its own mistakes.
+We thus propose to use a schedule to decrease E during training.
+	- Future work includes back-propagating the errors through the sampling decisions, as well as exploring better sampling strategies including conditioning on some confidence measure from the model itself.

 Jaitly, N., Le, Q. V., Vinyals, O., Sutskever, I., Sussillo, D., & Bengio, S. (2016).
 An Online Sequence-to-Sequence Model Using Partial Conditioning.
 Advances in Neural Information Processing Systems, 29.
 Retrieved from https://papers.nips.cc/paper_files/paper/2016/hash/312351bff07989769097660a56395065-Abstract.html